Back To Search Results

 Introduction

-The infraorbital nerve provides sensory innervation to the lower eyelid, the side of the nose, the upper lip, upper incisor, canine, premolars, and root of the first molar.
-An infraorbital nerve block is very useful for procedures that involve the skin between the lower eyelid and upper lip and for dental procedures on the ipsilateral maxillary teeth.[1][2][3]
+The infraorbital nerve, a terminal branch of the maxillary nerve, provides sensory innervation to the lower eyelid, the side of the nose, the upper lip, the upper incisors, the canines, the premolars, and the root of the first molar.[2]
+An infraorbital nerve block is particularly useful for procedures involving the skin between the inferior palpebral and superior labial regions, as well as dental procedures on the ipsilateral maxillary teeth.

-The infraorbital nerve block is easily achieved by infiltrating an anesthetic medication in the area of the infraorbital nerve.
-This is done by an extraoral and intraoral approach, with the latter being the more common of the two.
-The intraoral approach is achieved by injecting anesthetic medication into the buccal mucosa opposite the upper second bicuspid tooth 0.5 cm from the buccal surface.
-The extraoral approach involves injecting medication into the tissues around the infraorbital foramen.[4][5][6]
+The infraorbital nerve block is easily performed by infiltrating anesthetic medication at the point where the infraorbital nerve exits the infraorbital foramen of the maxilla bone.
+This can be performed using either an extraoral or intraoral approach, with the latter method being more common.
+The intraoral approach involves injecting the anesthetic into the buccal mucosa opposite the upper second bicuspid tooth, approximately 0.5 cm from the buccal surface in adults.
+The extraoral approach involves injecting the medication into the tissues surrounding the infraorbital foramen.[3]
+Care must be taken to avoid intravascular injection.

 Anatomy and Physiology